vishal-patel17/LicenseApp/frontend/README.md

 # 🕸️ A React Dapp

-This directory has a <b>De-Centralised App</b> (Dapp) to interact with the Smart Contracts, built using
+This directory has a <b>De-Centralised App</b> (Dapp) to interact with the Smart Contract, built using
 <b>React</b>.

 ## 🏃 Running the Dapp